IBM/IBP4-IBMCloudPrivate/README.md

   <img src="media/IBP4ICP-enable-CICD.png">
 </p>

-### Modifythe code locally and push changes to GitHub
+### Modify the code locally and push changes to GitHub

   1. In your favorite IDE, modify the chaincode_example02/src/chaincode_example02.go in your local copy of the chaincode_example02 (the cloned code).
        - Scroll to locate the `Init` function (line 37)